Notification App

 - PollingService: Monitors blog APIs for new content

-- NotificationService: Manages user notifications and web push
+- NotificationService: Manages user notifications and web push with intelligent filtering

-- DatabaseManager: Handles all database operations
+- DatabaseManager: Handles all database operations including user-targeted push subscriptions

 - ContentParser: Parses HTML content from blog APIs